shibing624/text2vec-service/.github/ISSUE_TEMPLATE/usage-question.md

 ---
 name: Usage Question
-about: Ask a question about nlp-service usage
+about: Ask a question about project usage
 title: ''
 labels: question
 assignees: ''